Instability of nondiscrete free subgroups in Lie groups: Introduction and the plan of the paper

+Theorem \ref{thth} clearly holds (and is almost obvious) for rank 1 groups $\Gamma$, since the closure of a nondiscrete cyclic subgroup in $G$ is a finite extension of $U(1)$. \end{remark}

-\begin{remark} The condition that the subgroup under consideration be nondiscrete is natural: one can provide examples of discrete free subgroups of $PSL_2(\cc)$ (e.g., the Schottky group, see \cite{AGK}) that are stably free, i.e., remain free under any small perturbation of the generators. \end{remark}
+\begin{remark} The condition that the group $\rho(\G)$ is nondiscrete is natural.
+There are discrete free subgroups of $PSL_2(\cc)$ (e.g., a Schottky group) that are structurally-stable, i.e., remain free under small perturbations.
+The structurally-stable finitely-generated torsion-free subgroups in $PSL_2(\cc)$ were described by D.Sullivan (see \cite{sul}, p.243, and Theorem \ref{sull} below). \end{remark}

-\begin{remark} The closure of a nondiscrete subgroup in a Lie group is a Lie subgroup of positive dimension (see \cite{VO}, p.42).
-Therefore, in Theorem \ref{thth} without loss of generality we assume that the subgroup $<A,B>\subset G$ under consideration is dense in $G$. \end{remark}
+We fix a left-invariant Riemannian metric on $G$.
+It induces a distance on $G$: the distance between two points of $G$ is the Riemannian distance, if they lie in the same connected component, and infinity otherwise.
+This induces a distance on the product $G^M$.
+We measure the distances between representations as between points of $G^M$ (see Remark \ref{freereps}).
+In what follows for each element $w$ of a free group we set